Classes

 1. Each student will pick one primary class (main music subject) to study at the camp.
 They will return to this class regularly throughout the camp to learn more.

-2. Each student will also be part of a Tune Tussle (performance) group, to prepare songs or instrumental tunes to share at the end of camp.
+2. Each student will also be part of a Tune Tussle (performance) group, to prepare a song, a folk dance, or instrumental tunes to share at the end of camp.

 3. In between the primary classes we will have other elective activities, to give students the chance to learn some other aspects of Irish culture or enjoy some downtime.